vmthunder/spec/cachegroup.rst

 https://blueprints.launchpad.net/nova/+spec/add-cachegroup-support

-Cache is desirable when we do read/write with conventional hard disk drive.
+Cache is desirable when we do read/write with conventional hard disk drives (HDDs).
-There are some block level cache solutions, such as bcache, dm-cache, flashcache, lvm-cache, use SSD as cache of HDD.
-As an analogy, when we do I/O with remote storage servers, local cache is also helpful to reduce latency and improve throughput.
-So we propose to add local cache support in nova to use the storage of compute nodes as cache for remote cinder volumes.
+There are some block level cache solutions, such as bcache, dm-cache, flashcache, and lvm-cache, which use fast but expensive storage (e.g., SSD) as cache of HDD.
+As an analogy, when virtual machines (VMs) do I/O operations with remote storage servers, local cache at the compute nodes is also helpful to reduce I/O latency and improve I/O throughput.
+So, we propose to add local cache support in nova to use the storage of compute nodes as cache of remote cinder volumes.

 Problem description
 ===================